ryukirisame/learnSystemDesign/proxy, reverse proxy, zscaler, vpn.md

 * **What it does:** Encrypts all traffic and forwards it.
 * Works at the network layer (IP layer).
+* They also perform DNS resolution, instead of ISP.
 * **How it works (step-by-step):**

   1. You connect to a VPN client on your laptop/phone.